A number of my stories are available out there (many of them for free!); I’ve listed them below. My Amazon author page is here.

 (novella, available in multiple forms)

-Andy Baldwin can’t catch a break: fresh out of jail with his PI license revoked, his cranial implant computer is occupied by a rogue artificial intelligence with the manners of a longshoreman, the vocabulary of a Latin teacher, and an obsession with owning physical objects.
+Fresh out of jail with his PI license revoked, Andy Baldwin’s cranial implant computer is occupied by a rogue artificial intelligence with the manners of a longshoreman, the vocabulary of a Latin teacher, and an obsession with owning physical objects.
 My homage to the work of Rex Stout (as well as Robert B. Parker and Isaac Asimov); set in Boston shortly after the completion of the Green Line extension.

 - The Year’s Best Science Fiction & Fantasy Novellas 2015 from Prime Books (Amazon; Barnes and Noble; Powell’s)